 Crimean-Congo haemorrhagic fever

-Crimean-Congo haemorrhagic fever is a viral disease that typically causes fever, bleeding under the skin, and pain.
+Crimean-Congo haemorrhagic fever is a viral disease that can cause fever, pain and bleeding under the skin.
+In some cases, it can be fatal.
+It spreads to humans through contact with infected animal blood or tissues, or from the bite of an infected tick.
 Risk is generally low for most travellers.
-It is spread to humans though contact with infected animal blood or bodily fluids, or from a tick bite.
-Protect yourself from tick bites and avoid animals.
+Protect yourself from tick bites and avoid animals, particularly livestock.
 There is no vaccine available for Crimean-Congo haemorrhagic fever.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Some infections found in Southern Africa, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.